colus001/redux-device-type/README.md

 # redux-device-type
-A reducer to keep track of your current device size
+A reducer to keep track of your current device size in order to react to the chages (e.g. rendering certain components only on some device sizes).

 ## install